pylhc/pylhc.github.io/docs/packages/omc3/workflow.md

 # OMC3 Software Workflow

+This page contains a walk-through of a typical but simple analysis workflow with the `omc3` codes.
+To follow along, the reader needs to [have installed](getting_started.md) the `omc3` package and to have measurement or simulation data to use the codes on.
+In case the reader does not have appropriate data to follow along with, a script is provided below to create some.

 ## The Analysis Workflow

 A typical workflow with `omc3` consists in performing analysis of measurement or simulation files, and eventually calculating corrections to apply.